Who is my advisor?

 CSU offers 2 options for students who already have their bachelor’s degree, but have not gone through a licensing program and want to become a science teacher.

 1. A Post Bachelor’s license only option is offered for the K-12 levels in Art, Foreign Languages, Instructional Technology and Music and the 7-12 levels in Agricultural Education, English, Family and Consumer Sciences, Mathematics, Science, Social Studies, Speech and Technology Education.
-Contact the CEP office for more information.
+Contact the Educator Prep office in the School of Education for more information.

 2. A Master’s Degree with license option is offered for K-12 levels in Foreign Languages and Instructional Technology and the 7-12 levels in Agricultural Education, Business Education, English, Family and Consumer Sciences, Marketing Education, Mathematics, Science, Social Studies, Speech and Technology Education.